Differential Cohomology: Categories, Characteristic Classes, and Connections: The Virasoro algebra

 Thus the map from off-diagonal differential lifts of $p_1$ to central extensions of $\Gamma$ is a map $\RR\to\RR\times\TT$.

-One can then ask the following question, which was posed to us by Dan Freed and Mike Hopkins. \begin{quest} Does there exist an off-diagonal differential lift $\tilde{p}_1$ of the first Pontryagin class that hits the Virasoro algebra central extension in $\RR\times\TT$? \end{quest}
+One can then ask the following question, which was posed to us by Dan Freed and Mike Hopkins. \begin{question} Does there exist an off-diagonal differential lift $\ptilde_1$ of the first Pontryagin class that hits the Virasoro algebra central extension in $\RR\times\TT$? \end{question}

 Note that the Virasoro central extension is in the first factor of $\RR\times\TT$.
 Indeed, it induces the Virasoro algebra central extension, and hence is nontrivial on the first factor and trivial when restricted to $\PSL_2(\RR)$.